-In addition to the steps already taken, we plan to continue to devote, significant effort and resources to the remediation and improvement of our internal control over financial reporting.
-While we have processes to identify and appropriately apply applicable accounting requirements, we plan to enhance these processes to better evaluate, research and understand the complexities of proposed accounting standards that apply to our consolidated financial statements.
-These include providing enhanced access to accounting literature, research materials and documents, increased communication among our personnel, hiring additional technical accounting resources, and to engage third-party professionals with whom we will consult regarding complex accounting standards.
-The elements of our continued remediation plan can only be accomplished over time, and we can offer no assurances that these initiatives will ultimately have all or some of the intended effects.
+To respond to this material weakness, we have devoted, and plan to continue to devote, significant effort and resources to the remediation and improvement of our internal control over financial reporting.
+While we have processes to identify and appropriately apply applicable accounting requirements, we plan to enhance these processes to better evaluate our research and understanding of the nuances of the complex accounting standards that apply to our financial statements.
+Our plans at this time include providing enhanced access to accounting literature, research materials and documents and increased communication among our personnel and third-party professionals with whom we consult regarding complex accounting applications.
+The elements of our remediation plan can only be accomplished over time, and we can offer no assurance that these initiatives will ultimately have the intended effects.
+For a discussion of management's consideration of the material weakness identified related to our accounting for the improper classification of the warrants, see Note 2 to the accompanying condensed financial statements.

-Any failure to maintain such internal control could adversely impact our ability to report our financial position and results of operations on a timely and accurate basis.
+Any failure to maintain such internal control could adversely impact our ability to report our financial position and results from operations on a timely and accurate basis.
 If our financial statements are not accurate, investors may not have a complete understanding of our operations.
-Likewise, if our financial statements are not filed on a timely basis, we could be subject to sanctions or investigations by the stock exchange on which our Common Stock is listed, the SEC or other regulatory authorities.
-In either case, that could result in a material adverse effect on our business.
-Ineffective internal controls could also cause investors to lose confidence in our reported financial information which could have a negative effect on the trading of our Common Stock.
+Likewise, if our financial statements are not filed on a timely basis, we could be subject to sanctions or investigations by the stock exchange on which our ordinary shares are listed, the SEC or other regulatory authorities.
+In either case, there could result a material adverse effect on our business.
+Ineffective internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our shares.

-We can give no assurances that going forwards the measures we plan to take in the future will remediate any additional material weaknesses or restatements of financial results will not arise in the future due to failure to implement and maintain adequate control over financial reporting or circumvention of these controls.
-In addition, even if we are successful in strengthening our controls and procedures, in the future those controls and procedures may not be adequate to prevent or identify irregularities or errors or to facilitate the fair preparation and presentation of our consolidated financial statements.
+We can give no assurance that the measures we have taken and plan to take in the future will remediate the material weakness identified or that any additional material weaknesses or restatements of financial results will not arise in the future due to a failure to implement and maintain adequate internal control over financial reporting or circumvention of these controls.
+In addition, even if we are successful in strengthening our controls and procedures, in the future, those controls, and procedures may not be adequate to prevent or identify irregularities or errors or to facilitate the fair presentation of our financial statements.